acmdas/das_fieldstones/morefieldstones2018.md

 ## Democracy
 Fri, 14 Dec 2018

 &ldquo;Stephen&rsquo;s mind wandered away on the subject of authority, its nature, origin, base or bases: authority whether innate of acquired, and if acquired then by what means?
 Authority as opposed to mere power, how exactly to be defined?
-Its etymology: its relation to <em>auctor</em>.
+Its etymology: its relation to *auctor*.
 From these thoughts he was aroused by an expectant silence opposite him, and looking up he saw Dutourd and Vidal looking at him across the table, their forks poised: reaching back in his mind he caught the echo of a question: &lsquo;What do you think of democracy?&rsquo;

 &lsquo;The gentleman was asking what you thought of democracy, sir,&rsquo; said Vidal, smiling.

 &lsquo;Alas I cannot tell you, sir,&rsquo; said Stephen, returning the smile. &lsquo;For although it would not be proper to call this barque or vessel a King&rsquo;s ship except in the largest sense, we nevertheless adhere strictly to the naval tradition which forbids discussion of religion, women, or politics in our mess.
-It has been objected that this rule makes insipidity, which may be so; yet on the other hand it has it uses, since in this case for example it prevents any member from wounding any other gentleman present by saying that he did not think the policy that put Socrates to death and that left Athens prostrate was the highest expression of human wisdom, or by quoting Aristotle&rsquo;s definition of democracy as mob rule, the depraved version of a commonwealth.&rsquo;&rdquo;&mdash;Patrick O&rsquo;Brien, <em>The Wine-Dark Sea</em>
+It has been objected that this rule makes insipidity, which may be so; yet on the other hand it has it uses, since in this case for example it prevents any member from wounding any other gentleman present by saying that he did not think the policy that put Socrates to death and that left Athens prostrate was the highest expression of human wisdom, or by quoting Aristotle&rsquo;s definition of democracy as mob rule, the depraved version of a commonwealth.&rsquo;&rdquo;&mdash;Patrick O&rsquo;Brien, *The Wine-Dark Sea*

 ## Medieval Minds
 Mon, 17 Dec 2018

 &ldquo;But if we scrutinize the men of the Middle Ages more closely, contrasting them with ourselves, we shall find something yet more significant.
-And it is this, that they identified <em>themselves</em> with their thoughts.
+And it is this, that they identified *themselves* with their thoughts.
 This is of the utmost importance.
 It is this that is at the bottom of all that strikes a modern observer as most incomprehensible and alien about the men of that time&mdash;for example, their intolerance.
 Identifying the thought with the words, they felt that truth could be wholly embodied in creed and dogma, and identifying the self with the thought, they were&mdash;quite rightly&mdash;intolerant.
-A wrong thought could strike them as far more immoral than a wrong action.&rdquo;&mdash;Owen Barfield <em>Romanticism Comes of Age</em> p.
+A wrong thought could strike them as far more immoral than a wrong action.&rdquo;&mdash;Owen Barfield *Romanticism Comes of Age* p.
 54
 An example of a key "Barfieldian" concept&mdash;that we are profoundly different from our ancestors, that their experience of both external and interior realities was incomprehensibly different from ours.

 ## Walking About
 Mon, 17 Dec 2018

-&ldquo;Tradition refuses to submit to the small and arrogant oligarchy of those who merely happen to be walking about.&rdquo;&mdash;G. C. Chesterton, <em>Orthodoxy</em>
+&ldquo;Tradition refuses to submit to the small and arrogant oligarchy of those who merely happen to be walking about.&rdquo;&mdash;G. C. Chesterton, *Orthodoxy*

 ## The Message
 Sat, 22 Dec 2018